We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

-In 2013, Rapaport published a now well known article entitled “Grading the Graders.”
-In the article, they performed an experiment sending 10 diamonds to 6 different labs.
+In 2013, Rapaport published a now well-known article entitled “Grading the Graders.”
+In the article, they performed an experiment by sending 10 diamonds to 6 different labs.
 While we don’t fully agree with their methodologies (for one, they didn’t send the diamonds to other IGI branches outside of New York), their results comparing HRD to GIA and the other labs are telling.

-In that experiment, they assigned a numerical value to each Color and Clarity grade, going down by one point for every increased Color and Clarity grade.
-Over the 10 stones, the average grade for the GIA graded stones was 14.8 while the average grade for the HRD grades stones was 16.3—a difference of 1.5.
+In that experiment, they assigned a numerical value to each color and clarity grade, going down by one point for every increased color and clarity grade.
+Over the 10 stones, the average grade for the GIA-graded stones was 14.8 while the average grade for the HRD-graded stones was 16.3—a difference of 1.5.
 In this experiment, HRD ranked below (in order) GIA, IGI and EGL USA.
-HRD only ranked above EGL Hong Kong and EGL Israel (two labs which are known to basically be fraudulent in the diamond industry).
+HRD only ranked above EGL Hong Kong and EGL Israel (two labs that are known to basically be fraudulent in the diamond industry).

 This experiment clearly establishes a bias in HRD grading in relation to GIA grading.
 Likewise, there was no consistency in the way HRD upgraded the stones over the GIA grades.